-I came to hear about Florian knives about a year ago.
-I was looking through some popular models from the Blade 2017 show and happened across Florian.
+I was looking through some popular models from the Blade 2017 show and happened across the Florian Vorax.
 I took a look at the company information online and was really pleased to see Florian Knives and Tools is a family owned business.
-I was also somewhat surprised to find really rugged looking field cutlery being sold alongside gardening tools on the Florian site.
+It was a surprise to find really rugged looking field cutlery being sold alongside gardening tools on the Florian site.
 Florian have been manufacturing high end cutting tools for some time and they seem to have a really good reputation among their users.

 I managed to get hold of Florians Vorax fixed blade designed by Les George.
 I usually take a fixed blade for gleaning firewood along with a bow saw and hatchet.
 The blade is always handy for stripping off bark and chopping back Briar.
-I wanted something which would be up to the job but remain easy to carry, a sort of Woods EDC..
+A sort of Woods EDC if you will..

 The Vorax seemed to fit the bill nicely at only 20cm total length.
 One of the first features which stood out to me was the overall look of the Vorax.
 It inspires the feeling that this is a knife for hard use.
 It has a heavily textured G10 handle which feels good with bare or gloved hands.
 The scales are held onto the sturdy full tang with Allen headed bolts.
 The scales and tang have three holes cut through them.
 Two large holes for grip and weight reduction and one small for your lanyard.